-Examines the nature of administrative organization, decision making in organization, and organization structure and processes: division of work, authority, communications and planning.
-Considers the role of the government executive.
-Analyzes relation of fiscal procedures and personnel management to organization.
-(3-0-3) (S) (C)
+Examines the nature of administrative organization, decision making in organizations, and organizational structure and processes: division of work, authority, communications, and planning.
+The course considers the role of the government executive and analyze the relationship between fiscal procedures and personnel management in organizations.
+(3-0-3) (S)(C)